richardtallent/RT.Comb/README.md

     V = variant
     x = random

-Recall that `System.Guid` stores its bytes for `Data1` and `Data2` in a different order than they are shown, so we have to reverse the bytes we're putting into those areas so they are stored and sorted in PostgreSQL in network byte order.
+Recall that `System.Guid` stores its bytes for `Data1` and `Data2` in a different order than they are shown, so we have to reverse the bytes we're putting into those areas so they are stored and sorted in PostgreSQL in network-byte order.

 **This is a breaking change for RT.Comb v.1.4.** In prior versions, I wasn't actually able to test on PostgreSQL and got this all wrong, along with misplacing where the version nybble was and doing unnecessary bit-gymnastics to avoid overwriting it.
 My error was kindly pointed out by Barry Hagan and has been fixed.